-- 6.1.
-Students should mark their handheld technology clearly with their names. - 6.2.
-Students who bring a handheld technology to school should store these items in a safe place or an area provided by their teacher. - 6.3.
-Handheld technology that is found in the school and whose owner cannot be located should be handed in to the school office. - 6.4.
+6.1.
+Students should mark their handheld technology, such as mobile phones/laptops/iDevices/tablets etc., clearly with their names.

+6.2.
+Students who bring a handheld technology, such as mobile phones/laptops/iDevices etc., to school should store these items in a safe place or an area provided by their teacher.

+6.3.
+Handheld technology, such as mobile phones/ laptops/iDevices/tablets etc., that are found in the school and whose owner cannot be located should be handed in to the school office.

+6.4.
 The school accepts no responsibility for replacing lost, stolen, or damaged mobile phones or other personal devices.
-The school accepts no responsibility for students who lose or have their handheld technology, such as mobile phones/laptops/iDevices/tablets etc., stolen. - 6.5.
+The school accepts no responsibility for students who lose or have their handheld technology, such as mobile phones/ laptops/iDevices/tablets etc., stolen.

+6.5.
 It is strongly advised that students use passwords/pin numbers to ensure that unauthorized use will not occur on their devices (e.g. by other students, or if stolen).
 Students must keep their password/pin numbers confidential.
-Handheld technology and/or passwords should not be shared.
+Handheld technology, such as mobile phones/ laptops/iDevices/tablets etc., and/or passwords should not be shared.